Year B: Thirty-Second Sunday in Ordinary Time

 She embodies the virtue of spiritual poverty.
 She has no need for the money of the rich, the long robes of the scribes, or marketplace respect.
 She has no need for the best seat in the house or even the appearance of holiness.
 The absence of the widow’s need to have becomes her need not to have.
 So she does what makes no sense.
 She gives her last two coins.
 “She out of her poverty has put in everything she had, all she had to live on.”
 For what else does a poor widow have to give?
 She has no abundance, only the riches of poverty

-Spiritual Commentary from: Interrupting the Silence.
-Fr Michael K. Marsh
+Spiritual Reflection from, Interrupting the Silence.
+Fr Michael K. Marsh.
+Used by permission